-System's 2020 Annual Information Statement contains the December 31, 2020 audited combined financial statements together commentary that explains the principal aspects of the System's combined financial position and results of operations.
-The following commentary represents a quarterly supplement to that information statement and includes a discussion of significant financial developments for the six months ended June 30, 2021.
+The System's 2020 Annual Information Statement contains the December 31, 2020 audited combined financial statements together with commentary that explains the principal aspects of the System's combined financial position and results of operations.
+The following commentary represents a quarterly supplement to that information statement and includes a discussion of significant financial developments for the nine months ended September 30, 2021.
 This commentary should be read in conjunction with the 2020 Annual Information Statement and with the condensed combined financial statements of the System beginning on page F-1 of this quarterly information statement.